inkVerb/VIP/501-shell/Lesson-10.md

   // Run the normal Linux processes on save, not replacing the file in original/images
   // Include a "restore original" button to re-process from original/images

+// tiny-upload15.php is a port from tiny-upload1.php, no mods yet

 ### Piece Editor